 Methodology Used in Research on Corporate Operations in Occupied Territories: Crimea and Palestine

-The EIRIS Foundation, through EIRIS Conflict Risk Network, has undertaken a research project to identify corporate operations in Crimea and Palestine.
+The EIRIS Foundation has undertaken a research project to identify corporate operations in Crimea and Palestine.
 The research has been conducted in five languages – English, Hebrew, Arabic, Russian and Ukrainian.

 Our research is independent and aims to provide investors with information to help them with their decision-making process as well as prompt them to consider their obligations under respected international human rights principles.

 In compiling this database, our research used the following approach:

 - Regular news monitoring of local and international media outlets;